 Hi, Claude —

-to what Eric has said.
+I'd like to further clarify what Eric has said.
 Romans 3 is

 talking about personal sin, not original

 Paul is saying that there is no difference